GoogleCloudPlatform/community/tutorials/vpn-interop-guides/interop-guide-template/index.md

 1. **Populate the following fields for the gateway:**
    -  **Name** — The name of the VPN gateway.
 This name is displayed in the console and used in by the gcloud tool to reference the gateway.
 Use `vpn-scale-test-<vendor-name>-gw-1`.
    -  **Network** — The VPC network containing the instances the VPN gateway will serve.
 Use `vpn-vendor-test-network`.
    -  **Region** — The region where you want to locate the VPN gateway.
 Normally, this is the region that contains the instances you wish to reach.
-Use `us-east1`..
+Use `us-east1`.
    -  **IP address** — Select the pre-existing [static external IP address](https://cloud.google.com/compute/docs/ip-addresses#reservedaddress), `vpn-scale-test-static-ip`, that you created for this gateway in the previous section.

 1. **Populate the fields for at least one tunnel:**
    -  **Name** — The name of the VPN tunnel.
 Use `vpn-scale-test-tunnel1`.
-   -  **Remote peer IP address **— The public, external IP address of the on-premises VPN gateway.
+   -  **Remote peer IP address**— The public, external IP address of the on-premises VPN gateway.
    -  **IKE version** — IKEv2 or IKEv1.
 IKEv2 is preferred, but IKEv1 is supported if it is the only supported IKE version that the on-premises gateway can use.
    -  **Shared secret** — Character string used in establishing encryption for that tunnel.
 You must enter the same shared secret into both VPN gateways.
 If the VPN gateway device on the on-premises side of the tunnel doesn't generate one automatically, you can make one up.
    -  **Routing options** —  Select **Dynamic (BGP)**.